REDxEYE/decima-dmf/SPEC.md

 - Fields that are inherited from [DMFNode](#dmfnode)
 - `mesh` (`DMFMesh`): The mesh of the model.
-- `skeleton_id` (Integer): The index of the skeleton in the [DMFSceneFile](#dmfscenefile) object's `skeletons` array that is used to animate the model.
+- `skeletonId` (Integer): The index of the skeleton in the [DMFSceneFile](#dmfscenefile) object's `skeletons` array that is used to animate the model.
 If the model is not skinned, this field is set to -1.
 #### Structure

 A `DMFModel` object has the following structure: